vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 The three retention profiles are:

 * **Archive (default)**: The node retains all data and is the expected and only recommended retention profile for a public data node.
 * **Minimal**: The node retains only data about a network's current state.
-This can be useful for private data nodes who may want to only serve live data and stream changing states.
+This can be useful for private data nodes that will be used to serve live data and stream changing states.
-* **Conservative**: The node does not retain all data and per-table rentention is set based on the expected table sizes.
+* **Conservative**: The node does not retain all data and per-table rentention is set based on the defaults below.
 This can be useful for private data nodes who may want a customise their per-table data rentention based on their specific usecase.

 **Conservative data node retention times**